 The track ends with the unification of the bluesy distortion and poppier key of the composition, but this wouldn’t be competing with “Shhh” as the best song on the album without the fantastic vocals by Prince.
 He’s much more confident in residing within his chest on this album, and it honestly makes his falsettos and higher pitches more lethal in this fashion.
 He’s done a majority of the heavy lifting on this album with his voice, but when he’s in the midst of an unusual composition such as this, his clear vocals pack even more of a punch; confidently flowing with the arrangement like its second nature.
 The story itself is of a lonely man seeking adventure, and then encountering a woman who’s killed someone, and he decides to go with her despite the fact they’re both awkwardly shy, or at least that’s what we’re supposed to gather based on the way the characters of the story interact with one another, and the chorus and title of the track.

 We tap into the trickster side of Prince, proving his bite does have a little venom behind it, as this little Parliament-lite arrangement titled “Billy Jack Bitch” stars a quick, wormy synth that honestly isn’t the most compelling synth work, but the bass line is insanely funky.
 The simple drums and snares compliment the bass, being placed on either side of tit; clanking in double-time after every four bars, a tasteful technique in containing the arrangement to its groove.
 The organ is a welcome addition to the empty stereo space, but it’s disappointing how little time Prince spends shredding with it during the solo.
-The track goes into a full dance breakdown at the end, complete with slick horns to ensure the appropriate of the track, and this side of music.
+The track goes into a full dance breakdown at the end, complete with slick horns to ensure the appropriate ending for the track, and this side of music.

 The lyrics detail Prince’s scorn for journalists, or more specifically in this case, a gossip columnist from the Star Tribune named C.J., who was one of the more outspoken critics6 of Prince, especially in his own city.
 I won’t go into too much detail about their small-scale rivalry, but I will say her nickname of Symbolina and need to dismiss his message is something she’s long stood by and mocked, even to this day, so I at least respect the dedication, no matter how presumptuous she presented herself.
 His natural voice fits the composition like a glove, and yet, despite appearing so incandescent on record, when Prince met her face-to-face shortly after the album was released, he denied the track being about her.
 We’ll continue this dissertation though, because much like the placement of this track itself, once your retaliation is out of the way and you’ve done what needs to be done to protect yourself in dire circumstances, you can return to your experience, although we’re not quite out of the woodwork yet.

 Ironically enough, Prince begins his final side of music with “👁️ Hate U”, highlighting how even the ones we love can hurt us.
 This is also a competitor for best song on the album, as Prince’s falsetto is absolutely masterful, not necessarily his best, but it definitely is worth mentioning.
 The heavily reverberated snares and pounding drum hits tap center stage, providing the empty stereo space with intrigue until the reverberated keyboards float around the stereo space when Prince speaks seductively after the first verse.
-The synths contract and roll in a similar fashion to “Baby” from For You, subconsciously highlighting how far he’s come in this timespan, and because the bass is fluctuating in that manner only Prince can play, the synths are allowed to slink in and and slow down the arrangement to give this almost ballad the gravitas needed for his proclamations of hate, despite having significant love for this person who hurt him.
-Hs natural voice is absolutely exquisite, not as wonderful as his falsetto, but his confident natural vocals provide contrast to his vulnerable falsetto, but the real highlight of the track is that godly guitar solo unleashed art the end of the track that matches the rhythm of the arrangement perfectly; leading us into the final segue.
+The synths contract and roll in a similar fashion to “Baby” from For You, subconsciously highlighting how far he’s come in this timespan, and because the bass is fluctuating in that manner only Prince can play, the synths are allowed to slink in and and slow down the arrangement to give this almost-ballad the gravitas needed for his proclamations of hate, despite having significant love for this person who hurt him.
+Hs natural voice is absolutely exquisite, not as wonderful as his falsetto, but his confident natural vocals provide contrast to his vulnerable falsetto, but the real highlight of the track is that godly guitar solo unleashed at the end of the track that matches the rhythm of the arrangement perfectly; leading us into the final segue.